VirginieBonhomme/Personal-Projects-for-Cybersecurity/Phishing Awareness Poster Series.md

 # Phishing Awareness Poster Series: Cybersecurity Education

 ## Project Overview
-As a volunteer at IQEQ Law, I developed a comprehensive Phishing Awareness Poster Series aimed at educating the firm's employees about the risks of phishing, enhancing network security, and promoting the use of two-factor authentication (2FA).
+As an intern at IQEQ Law, I developed a comprehensive Phishing Awareness Poster Series aimed at educating the firm's employees about the risks of phishing, enhancing network security, and promoting the use of two-factor authentication (2FA).
 This initiative allowed me to leverage my expertise in educational content creation, visual design, and campaign strategy to foster a culture of security awareness within the legal firm.

 ## Project Details